by Pastor Keith Knight

 The amazing thing about following Jesus, is that you’re constantly met by the reality that He exceeds anything your mind could imagine Him to be.
 Too many times, our lives are not hampered because Christ is not powerful enough to help us, but because our hearts are too weak to acknowledge the truth of who He is.

 Working in youth ministry for well over a decade, I would assert that part of our modern fear of young people leaving the church can be traced to a theology of Christ that is much too small, including the importance of Christ’s body, the church.
-As we have just journeyed through ‘Body Building’ as a congregation, we hope that you have seen the importance of being an active part of Christ’s body, and encouraging young people to do the same.

 As a Youth Minister, I never want to guilt families into participation, but I do think there is much that is missed when families see church as something they do, and not the reality that because of Christ, church is the primary expression of Christ on earth.
 I never want young people to think that attendance is the measure of discipleship, but Jesus makes it clear that discipleship is built on common participation in His mission to spread the Gospel.
 I think that, when we don’t understand that the church exists as the physical representation of Christ’s work on earth, we will be prone to see it as ‘part’ of who we are in Christ.
 Here are just a couple helpful things theologically for families to consider as we continue to ponder authentic community here at Stonebridge.